 - No Win No Fee Claims For Falling Off A Ladder

 - Why Use Accident Claims UK For Your Claim?

 - Talk To Us Today To Start Your Claim

 - Helpful Resources Relating To A Ladder Accident Claim

-Whether you work at height a lot or perform the odd task that requires a ladder, using it safely is the highest priority.
-Millions of people use ladders every day without incident, but if you have had a ladder accident, you’ll know that falling from one can be at best, painful and a little embarrassing.
-In some circumstances, it can cause long term damage and in extreme cases, it can be fatal.
+Whether you work at a height or perform the odd task that requires a ladder, using it safely is the highest priority.
+Millions of people use ladders every day without incident, but if you have had a ladder accident, you’ll know that falling from one can be, at best, painful and a little embarrassing.
+In some circumstances, it can cause long term damage, and in extreme cases, it can be fatal.

-If you fell off a ladder at work by your own doing, because you weren’t being safe and using it the way you were trained to do, then it can be heartbreaking to have to deal with the consequences of such an accident.
-However, if it was someone else’s fault that you had a fall from a ladder at work, either because of dangerous or negligent behaviour, then there is a good chance you can take action against your employer or the responsible party in order to help you move on from the incident.
+If you fell off a ladder at work by your own doing because you weren’t being safe and using it the way you were trained to do, then it can be heartbreaking to have to deal with the consequences of such an accident.
+However, if it was someone else’s fault that you had a fall from a ladder at work, either because of dangerous or negligent behaviour, then there is a good chance you can take action against your employer or the responsible party to help you move on from the incident.
 And you could then receive compensation for a fall from a ladder if the case is successful.

-There are many types of ladder accident that can happen to those who use ladders that could lead to ladder accident claims.
-Working at height can be dangerous and many things can go wrong.
+Many types of ladder accidents can happen to those who use ladders that could lead to ladder accident claims.
+Working at height can be dangerous, and many things can go wrong.
 ASome or all of the below can cause accidents involving ladders.